TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-fact, post-push testing processes implemented with ``checkin-test.py`` are much more solid and feature-full than have been employed in many software projects that we have seen over the years that were larger, more public, had many developers, and and were quite important to many users and development teams.
+fact, post-push testing processes implemented with ``checkin-test.py`` are much more solid and feature-full than have been employed in many software projects that we have seen over the years that were larger, more public, had many developers, and were quite important to many users and development teams.